jithinanievarghese/product-search-relevance/README.md

 ```

-But the major drawback with this approach is the relevant products with titles that don't have the keyword related to our search query will be missed from our final data.
+But the major drawback with this approach is that the relevant products with titles that don't have the keyword related to our search query will be missed from our final data.

 Example for the following [product](https://www.flipkart.com/viaan-boys-cartoon-superhero-cotton-blend-t-shirt/p/itm4e53e909cfe2f?pid=KTBFTMVYQECWS8RG&lid=LSTKTBFTMVYQECWS8RG6PPDJ4&marketplace=FLIPKART&q=spiderman+t+shirt&store=clo%2Fash%2Fank%2Fpgi&srno=s_1_18&otracker=search&otracker1=search&fm=Search&iid=6aad40ff-eaa0-444f-8551-64fd3b1fda33.KTBFTMVYQECWS8RG.SEARCH&ppt=sp&ppn=sp&ssid=ozsx5aobzk0000001676176907270&qH=2209dc77098ed2d6)  `Boys Cartoon/Superhero Cotton Blend T Shirt  (White, Pack of 1)` we can’t identify the title as a relevant one since it doesn't have any term related to spiderman.
 So the only way to identify them is from their product image.